Hugius/FabiEngine3D/doc/markdown/PHYSICS.md

 ## 2.1 Cursor Ray

-- The cursor ray is a normalized ray from the cursor to 3D space.
+- The cursor ray is a normalized ray from the cursor into 3D space.
 - The position of the ray is simply the camera position.
 - The direction of the ray is simply to where the cursor is pointing at.
-- Every engine update the cursor ray is calculated.

 ## 2.1 Terrain Intersection

-- FabiEngine3D supports cursor intersection with the terrain.
+- The engine supports cursor intersection with the terrain.
 - Used in the mouse picking system of the world editor.
 - Can be used for determining the distance from the camera to the terrain.
-- Terrain pointing can be configured for performance.

 ## 2.2 AABB Intersection

-- FabiEngine3D supports cursor intersection with AABBs.
+- The engine supports cursor intersection with AABBs.
 - Used in the AABB selection system of the world editor.
 - Can be used to check if the camera is looking at a certain AABB.
 - Can be used for determining the distance from the camera to a certain AABB.
-- If terrain intersection is enabled, the terrain can block AABB intersection.
+- Terrain intersection can block AABB intersections.